Articles

 If you need information about a certain customer, you’ll head to your CRM — where you’ll find a wide range of customer information, like how to contact them, interaction history, inquiries, purchase history, and so on.
 But what do you do with that information?
 Head to Trainual to find out how to actually sell to and care for your customers using the data in your CRM — including strategies on how to engage prospects and customers and other need-to-knows like your target customer persona.

-Integrating Trainual with an HRIS, CRM, and Project Management System will help your businesses leverage the strengths of each, creating a system that propels business operations forward — by not only maximizing efficiency and productivity, but also fostering a culture of continuous improvement and innovation.
+Integrating Trainual with HR, performance management, CRM, and project management systems will help your business leverage the strengths of each, creating a system that propels business operations forward — by not only maximizing efficiency and productivity, but also fostering a culture of continuous improvement and innovation.

 TLDR:

-- Your HRIS provides a solid framework for managing employee data and HR processes.
+• Your HR and payroll system provides a solid framework for managing employee data and HR processes.

 And while each software serves a distinct and vital role in enhancing organizational productivity, they all revolve around Trainual.
 The one system that overlaps with the others — providing the blueprint that ensures that the other systems are used correctly and in the most efficient ways.